Major protests erupt against Chile's Pinera

 "Obviously I want to go to university, but my family doesn't have the money to send me," said 18-year-old Manuel Rojas, speaking behind a scarf covering his mouth for protection from tear gas.

 "What hasn't Pinera done badly?
-Pinera represents the people from the rich neighbourhoods.
+Pinera represents the people from the rich neighborhoods.
 We're fighting for our parents, ... who can't make ends meet," he added.

 But Chile's reputation as a magnet for foreign investment is seen as safe in an economy expected to expand 6-7 percent this year despite global financial turmoil.